damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

          - Software
          - Firmware
          - App
+3. Illustrate how to update the device
-3. Explains how to update your firmware to the latest version
+4. Explains how to update the firmware to the latest version
-4. Troubleshooting section  instructions on how to solve problems
+5. Troubleshooting section  instructions on how to solve problems
    - Instructions on how to solve problems
    - Reporting problems and issues on the forums and chat
-5. Repair information (refer to maintenance)
+6. Repair information (refer to maintenance)

 How to visualize the process of user guide ?
 1. Images